 Ficool

-Chapter 23 - My fight
+Chapter 22 - My fight**

 Ayla couldn't help herself.

-She knew it was only a matter of time.
+She knew it was only a matter of time, and she just had to wait for the right moment.

-As she ran, she quickly realized she wasn't alone.
+When she ran, she quickly realized she wasn't alone.

 Hoping that she did more good than harm, she bolted as fast as she could.

-Her destination was much safer anyway.
+Her destination was much safer, or so Ayla hoped.

-Maybe next time he would be able to do more.
+Maybe next time he could do more.

 "I'm glad to see you, sir.
 Good luck catching that one.
-I won't say a word" he smiled.
+I won't say a word," he smiled.

 "Thank you, Lucas.
 Your loyalty isn't lost on me.
-I hope I can count on you" Dominic winked.
+I hope I can count on you," Dominic winked.

 Lucas knew how much loyalty meant to him.